vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Does not grant spells banned in map options.

-### FIRE_SPELLS, AIR_SPELLS, WATER_SPELLS, EARTH_SPELLS
+### SPELLS_OF_SCHOOL

+-   subtype = spell school

 All spells of this school are granted to hero, eg. by Tomes of Magic.
 Does not grant spells banned in map options.

 ### GENERATE_RESOURCE